 Healthy riparian land – land that runs along river banks and wetlands – is critical for healthy waterways.

-Video description: hear how the RRAP is improving our community’s rivers
+Video description: hear how the RRAP helped improve our community’s rivers

-An additional $40 million is being provided by the state government for riparian works from 2015 to 2020 to implement the action plan - $10 million in 2015/16 followed by a further $30 million from 2016/17 to 2019/20 which is part of the broader $222 million initiative to improve the health of waterways and catchments across regional Victoria.
+An additional $40 million was provided by the state government for riparian works from 2015 to 2020 to implement the action plan - $10 million in 2015-16 followed by a further $30 million from 2016-17 to 2019-20 which was part of the broader $222 million initiative to improve the health of waterways and catchments across regional Victoria.

-The action plan outlines priority riparian management outcomes to be achieved across regional Victoria over the period of 2015/16 to 2019/20.
+The action plan outlined priority riparian management outcomes to be achieved across regional Victoria over the period of 2015-16 to 2019-20.
 These priorities were informed by regional Waterway Strategies, which were developed by catchment management authorities in consultation with catchment communities.

-The action plan is being delivered by a range of stakeholders including the nine regional Victorian CMAs, farmers, Traditional Owners, Landcare, angling and other community groups.
+The action plan was delivered by a range of stakeholders including the nine regional Victorian CMAs, farmers, Traditional Owners, Landcare, angling and other community groups.

-After three years of the action plan’s implementation – 2015-2018 - the key outcomes achieved include the protection and improvement of
+After five years of the action plan’s implementation – 2015-2020 – the key outcomes achieved include the protection and improvement of:

-- nearly 2,300 kilometres of riparian land (92% of the five-year action plan target) – that’s almost the distance from Melbourne to Cairns, and
+- nearly 3,500 kilometres of riparian land (140% of the five-year action plan target) – that’s more than the distance from Melbourne to Perth by road, and

-- 33,000 hectares of riparian land (117 % of the five-year target) – that’s more than three times the size of Phillip Island.
+- over 53,000 hectares of riparian land (190% of the five-year target) – that’s more than five times the size of Phillip Island.

-CMAs worked with just over 1000 landholders and about 200 Traditional Owner, Landcare, angling, school and other community groups over the three years to achieve these outcomes.
+CMAs worked with over 1500 landholders and about 600 Traditional Owner, Landcare, angling, school and other community groups over the five years to achieve these outcomes.

-Catchment management authorities work with a variety of community groups to implement the RRAP.
-Corangamite CMA with local primary schools on Deans Creek, Lake Colac catchment.
-Photo courtesy Corangamite CMA.
+Catchment management authorities worked with a variety of community groups to implement the RRAP.
+Local primary schools at a National Tree Day community planting on the Campaspe River, Axedale.
+Photo courtesy North Central CMA.

-The action plan also identifies state-wide initiatives required to accelerate the delivery of on-ground riparian management works, complementing the riparian actions and policy in the Victorian Waterway Management Strategy.
+The action plan also identified state-wide initiatives required to accelerate the delivery of on-ground riparian management works, complementing the riparian actions and policy in the Victorian Waterway Management Strategy.